etwk/blog/content/lists/books.md

 ## Language
 - [ ] Sympathy for the Traitor: A Translation Manifesto
+- [ ] How to Learn a Foreign Language (Paul Pimsleur) #education #must
+- Stephen Krashen
+	- [ ] Comprehensible and Compelling: The Causes and Effects of Free Voluntary Reading
+	- [ ] English Learners in American Classrooms: 101 Questions, 101 Answers #must
+- [ ] The Language Learner Guidebook: Powerful Tools to Help You Conquer Any Language (Shane Dixon) #must

 ## Law
 - [ ] The Prosecutor: One Man’s Pursuit of Justice for the Voiceless